-As I am receiving numerous letters from people at a distance, making it.quiry concerning their powers for development, I am compelled to recort to this method to inform them, that it is necessary to inclose a lock of bair for examination, either for medical treatment, or medicalistic development.
-All letters inclosing \$2 and two three-cent stamps, will receive prompt attention.
+As I am receiving comercus letters from people at a As I am receiving romerous letters from people at a distance, making it quiry concerning their powers for descing ment.
+I am compelled to receive to this method to lifered them.
+That it is no exary to include a lock of their first reading and two three cent stamps will receive prompt absention.
 I am giving private sittings during the day for development.
 Those who wish my services can call or address me at 160 Warren av.